broadinstitute/mea-cas13/README.md

 ## Summary of contents
 Below is a summary of this repository's contents:
 * `design_guides.py`: Main python script that should be run by users.
-This script, which is further described below, designs diagnostic probes using the model-based exploration algorithms.
+This script, which is further described below, designs diagnostic guides using the model-based exploration algorithms.
 * `requirements.txt`: List of the pip package dependencies that are required to be installed for the algorithms to run.
 * `examples/input/`: Contains sample aligned FASTA files of viral genomes and .tsvs for whitelisted genomic regions that can be used to test the algorithms.
 * `mea/utils/`: Scripts that enable the import of genomic sequences from FASTA files, the manipulation of DNA/RNA sequences, the training and import of the WGAN, and the usage of the predictive models.